vvij86/churn_predictions/readme.txt

 Create a new Python file named:

+split_churn_dataset.py

+Do not modify the existing files:

+validate_churn_dataset.py
 preprocess_churn_dataset.py

-Do not modify the existing validate_churn_dataset.py file.
+Use churn_prepared_dataset.csv as the input file.

-The validation of dataset.csv has passed.
-It contains 793,990 unique account rows, 17 columns, no nulls, no duplicates, valid binary target values, and no target-leakage columns.

-In the new preprocess_churn_dataset.py file, create a beginner-friendly pandas preprocessing script.
+Create a beginner-friendly Python script using pandas and scikit-learn to split the prepared churn dataset into training and testing datasets.

 Requirements: